The Directors have pleasure in presenting the Ninety First Annual

 Your Directors are pleased to inform that during the year under report,

-your Bank has been able to achieve three important milestones viz.
-(1)
+your Bank has been able to achieve satisfactory growth in all the areas

+of operation.
 Performance highlights for the financial year in the key

 Particulars As on / for the As on / for the